STEWARDSHIP AT BURGER HILL

 Look in the spring for the brightly colored Bobolink males that often perch on the grasses and listen for the male’s bubbly, chattering, ascending warble as they fly across the fields.

-As a visitor to Burger Hill, you can do your part by staying on the mown trails and leashing your pets to protect nests and young Bobolinks, and ensure a brighter future for these unique birds!
+As a visitor to Burger Hill, you can do your part by staying on the mown trails and leashing your pets to protect nests and young Bobolinks, and help ensure a brighter future for these unique birds!

 EASTERN BLUEBIRD MONITORING